 - Be patient: Developing these skills will take time.
 Expect leaps of progress followed by setbacks.
 Overall, though, the progress will continue uphill.

-- Use probing questions: It’s easy to direct your child when they should be using a new strategy.
+- Use probing questions: It’s easy to tell your child exactly what to do when they should be using a new strategy.
+But that takes away their ownership and opportunity to learn.
 Instead of saying, “Fill out your assignment notebook,” or “Do your math homework first,” ask questions: “How’s it going with the check boxes in your assignment notebook?”
 “Which strategies will you use to help you complete your homework today?”
 Try to get your child to verbalize what they have or haven’t done and come up with what they should do.

 - Talk openly about your emotions: It’s okay for you to be frustrated with your child, and for them to know it.
 The goal is to share these emotions without blame, shame, or pain.
-The best way to do this is to use “I” statements: Say, “I’m feeling nervous that you’re not going to pass your classes,” or “I’m frustrated when you don’t follow the strategies you have learned,” instead of “You make me mad,” or, “You’re going fail your classes.”
+One way to do this is to stay curious.
+“I’m frustrated that you’re not using the strategies you know work.
+Help me understand your perspective.”
+Or, “I’m nervous that you’re not prepared for the test.
+Let’s say it’s a couple days after the test and you don’t get the grade you wanted.
+What will you wish you would’ve done before the test to get a better score?”

 - Allow mistakes: Let your child know that you understand they’re learning new strategies and habits, and that they’re not all going to work.
 You expect them to try them out and to put forth effort, but you know there will be ups and downs.
 You’ll be there to support them with finding new solutions when that happens.
 Mistakes are always okay when you learn from them!